2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Skyline View from Saigon Water Taxi, Saigon, HCMC, Vietnam

 On Day 12, continue sightseeing in HCMC District 1.
-Start by visiting the War Remnants Museum, then in the afternoon, navigate through the east end of District 1 to sights like the Tan Dinh Market and Ngoc Hoang Pagoda.
+Start by visiting the War Remnants Museum, then navigate through the east end of D1 to sights like the Tan Dinh Market and Ngoc Hoang Pagoda.
 If time allows, hop on a Saigon River cruise.
 In the evening, experience Bui Vien nightlife or sip a locally produced HCMC Craft Beer.

-Pro Tip: For more tips on what to see, use our guide, Things To Do in Ho Chi Minh City.
+Pro Tip: For more tips use our guide, Things To Do in Ho Chi Minh City.

 Day 13 – Fly to Phu Quoc Island